 - Review process – In the National Climate Change Strategy, there are provisions for reviewing and updating national strategies, as well as planning for a 5-year and 10-year period.
-The reviewing process seeks to balance socio-economic development plans with Viet Nam’s net zero goals, and the Ministry of Planning and Investment will oversee this.
+The review process seeks to balance socio-economic development plans with Viet Nam’s net zero goals, and the Ministry of Planning and Investment will oversee this.

 - Carbon dioxide removal – Viet Nam has a target to increase its carbon sequestration capacity by 30% compared to its BAU, which is expected to realise a 185 MtCO2e of carbon sink capacity in 2050 when combined with actions in the LULUCF sector.
 However, transparent assumptions for other removals and storage, in particular technological solutions, are still lacking.

 - Comprehensive planning – In its National Climate Change Strategy, Viet Nam provides detailed sectoral emissions reductions targets for energy, industrial process, agriculture and waste, as well as the LULUCF sector along with sector specific key action areas.
 This strategy also provides an interim target in 2030 of 36% reduction from BAU level of emissions (excluding LULUCF) in 2030 (977 MtCO2e) and emissions peaking by 2035.
 The strategy states that Viet Nam will not develop new coal-fired power plants after 2030, and it will gradually reduce its coal fleet after 2035.
 However, according to the PDP8, the power sector will still depend extensively on fossil fuels until at least 2030, and substantial new gas infrastructure are being developed.
 The prospects for phasing out the fossil fuel fleet are uncertain and depend on vague plans to convert existing plants to alternative fuels (Viet Nam Government, 2023a).
 The Master Plan on National Energy includes the target to reach a CO2 capture capacity of 1 MtCO2 by 2040, and 3 to 6 MtCO2 by 2050 (Viet Nam Government, 2023b).

 - Clarity on fairness of target – Viet Nam provides no information on its intention to explain the target’s fairness.